Orchids in the Dordogne

 Greater butterfly orchid Plantanthera chlorantha Quite common in certain open woodlands.

-Early purple orchid Orchis masculata Scarce, or perhaps mostly over by mid-May, but there are usually a few in deep shade at Roque St Christophe.
+Early purple orchid Orchis masculata Scarce, or rather mostly over by mid-May, but there are usually a few in deep shade at Roque St Christophe.

 Common twayblade Listera ovata In several places, including a short walk from Castang.